Thomas-George-T/HackerRank-The-Linux-Shell-Challenges-Solutions/README.md

 # Description
-Solutions and related tutorials  for the Linux Shell Bash Challenges on HackerRank
+Solutions and related tutorials  for the Linux Shell Challenges on HackerRank